Bedrock-OSS/bedrock-wiki/docs/blocks/block-components.md

     -   `stops_liquid_flowing_from_direction` — Array (optional)
         -   Determines an array of directions that the liquid cannot flow out of this block from.
         -   If `on_liquid_touches` is set to `"no_reaction"`{lang=json}, this array also determines the directions that the liquid cannot flow into this block from.
+    -   `use_liquid_clipping` — Boolean (optional)
+        -   Determines whether liquid contained in the block is visually clipped based on the block's encompassing collider (the smallest box containing all [collision boxes](#collision-box)).
+        -   By default, liquid is not clipped.

 <CodeHeader>minecraft:block > components</CodeHeader>